|What's That - #5, Jan-Feb 2020:

 you have recently moved to North Central Florida or have

 lived here for many years you may have wondered about

 all the little mounds of dirt along various roadways and

-across some yards as you drive around the area.
+across some yards and fields as you drive around the area.
 Most

 people think they're ant hills but usually they're not.

 It's the work of a little tunneling rodent, the Pocket Gopher.

 |click or tap to enlarge